Focus on Productivity: Construction Industries

-On September 27th, 2017 the Bureau of Labor Statistics (BLS) published measures of productivity for four construction industries through 2016.
+On September 27, 2017 the Bureau of Labor Statistics (BLS) published measures of productivity for four construction industries through 2016.
 These industries have only recently been published due to difficulties in measuring output and hours worked.
-More information can be found in an article written by BLS economists in the Journal of Construction Engineering and Management.
+More information can be found in an article written by BLS economists in the Monthly Labor Review.

 The construction sector makes up a large portion of the U.S. economy.
 In 2016, 6.1 percent of all industry employment and 4.2 percent of GDP was attributable to this sector.
 Recently, BLS began publishing labor productivity measures for four construction industries, which comprise about 10.4 percent of the entire sector's employment:

 - Single-family residential construction – NAICS 236115x (1987-2016)

 - Multiple-family residential construction – NAICS 236116x (1987-2016)

 - Industrial building construction – NAICS 236210 (2006-2016)

 - Highway, street, and bridge construction – NAICS 237310 (2002-2016)

 Interactive Chart Dashboards

 (Excel 2013 or later)

 To create your own tables and charts by industry and indicator, click here.